debimsantos/westpark/README.md

 3. Run `npm start` to start the server
 4. The app will open on your browser on the following address: http://localhost:3000/

+## Production and ServiceWorker

+To create a production build, use `npm run build`.

+The ServiceWorker is ready and will kick-in once you deploy your build to prod.

 ## Dependencies

 1. [FourSquare API](https://foursquare.com/developers/)  - for the venues and trail information